 Internet access changed the world but excluded the poor.
 The very people who would benefit the most from access to the information, education, jobs and income the internet has helped unlock.

 To challenge this digital divide, amandla.mobi has worked to amplify the collective voices of Black women from low-income backgrounds by turning every cell phone into a democracy-building tool.

 Our Data Must Fall campaign saw our campaign supporters organise their communities, and together we petitioned, protested and sent public submissions.
-Our campaign eventually secured victories that have increased internet access for over 30 million people in South Africa .
+Our campaign eventually secured victories such as pro-poor regulations that benefited over 30 million pre-paid users .
+The campaign also resulted in an agreement with the mobile networks to reduce the cost of some of their data bundles by 30% to 50%.
+This reduced the cost of mobile internet for over 13 million people in South Africa .

 We launched our Data Must Fall petition in 2016 and helped get the attention of our leaders.
 In February 2017, President Jacob Zuma announced that reducing the cost of data was a priority.
 We continued to build public pressure until both our communications regulator ICASA and our Competition Commission, announced they would be looking into high data prices.

 Working with campaign supporters, we began to escalate campaign tactics.
 Campaign supporters started knocking on doors, putting up posters and collecting stories about how high data prices impacted peoples lives.

 We started to win.
 During public hearings at ICASA we played WhatsApp voice note testimonies from campaign supporters.